combatlord/ecu-sim/README.md

 # ecu-sim
 This is a project to build an OBD2 simulator.
+The full writeup [can be found here](https://blog.speedfox.co.uk/articles/1562110227-obd_simulator_for_carputer_development/).

 ## Building
 Simply connect to CAN board to and arduino pro micro and an OBD conenctor as shown in obd_sim_diagram.png